thatdot/quine/quine/src/test/resources/ingest_test_script/README.md

 ## Operation

-	This script works by generating a random key for each run and generating N json data elements containg that key.
+	This script works by generating a random key for each run and generating N json data elements containing that key.
 We then run an  ingest and a query for values containing that generated key.
 Each run therefore generates N new values in quine.
 The number of generated values is configurable but defaults to 10.